yyj-02/castaway-frontend/ReadMefiles/README.md

   <details>
   <summary><h3 style="display: inline;">In app Hot reload</h3></summary>
   <h4>Description</h4>
   <p> A combination of API calls used to ensure that information updated on the app is displayed instantly.
-The collection of these API calls will be refered to as hot reload feature in the further pasts of this documentation </p>
+The collection of these API calls will be refered to as hot reload feature in the further parts of this documentation </p>
   <h4>API called</h4>
   <ul>
     <li>Get all podcasts</li>